Zheki/Intro-to-IM-Summer-2020/June_10_Midterm/readme.md

 lives at all times.
 Background music is constantly playing in a loop in the background.
 Player's shots are accompanied by a laser sound effect.

 ### Difficulties:
+I did not encounter many difficulties other than NullPointerErrors, arrays out of bounds, etc. This was easily fixed by re-reading the code and watching tutorials as well as troubleshooting blogs online.
+PLayer and enemy hitboxes were also quite difficult to make, so in the end I decided that the best outcome is to make them the same size as the images portraying them +- a couple of pixels for accuracy (invisible background of images).